mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 <img src="docs/user-story-testing/user-story-test-1-2-12.gif">
 </details><br>

-3. As a player, I want to enter my name so I can understand which player represents me on the game board and to keep track of my current score and high score
+3. As a player, I want to enter my name so I can understand which player represents me on the gameboard and to keep track of my current score and high score

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|